Productivity vs. Wages: More Money Means Better Results, So Why Don’t Companies Pay?

 A study examining personal income per capita for each state from 2010 to 2020 found that Alaska had the lowest real income growth of any state.

 Data from the United States Regional Economic Analysis Project paints an even bleaker picture.
 Delaware, Nevada, and Alaska rank last for income growth over the past seven decades.
-Wyoming did well for several decades but ranks last in income growth from 2020-2021.
+Wyoming did well for several decades, but it ranks last in income growth from 2020-2021.

 Which Came First, the Productivity or the Wages?